awslabs/StsSamlDriver/README.md

 ### Tips for configuring specific IDPs

 * PingFederate allows you to have [multiple ACS urls associated with an application, and specify which ACS url is used](https://support.pingidentity.com/s/article/Using-multiple-ACS-URLs-as-PingFederate-IdP).
 You can use the ACSIdx parameter to specify where the SAML assertion is sent, and have urls for direct console access, or this tool.
 * EntraID does not allow you to dynamically specify ACS urls with IdP initiated SAML.
 For EntraId, you can create an additional enterprise application for SAML authentication with http://localhost:8090/saml as the ACS url, add the metadata from this application to your AWS accounts, and configure it with the IAM roles you want.
-Your end-user wanting to get AWS credentials for the CLI or SDK will then use the EntraID application you've created for the for this tool.
+Your end-user wanting to get AWS credentials for the CLI or SDK will then use the EntraID application you've created for this tool.
 * Okta does not allow you to dynamically specify ACS urls with an IdP initiated SAML.
 For Okta, you can create an additional application for SAML authentication with http://localhost:8090/saml as the ACS url, add the metadata from this application to your AWS accounts, and configure it with the IAM roles you want.
-Your end-user wanting to get AWS credentials for the CLI or SDK will then use the Okta application you've created for the for this tool.
+Your end-user wanting to get AWS credentials for the CLI or SDK will then use the Okta application you've created for this tool.
 * ADFS does not allow you to dynamically specify ACS urls with IdP initiated SAML.
 For ADFS, you can create an additional relying party trust for SAML authentication with http://localhost:8090/saml as the ACS url, add the metadata from this relying party trust to your AWS accounts, and configure it with the IAM roles you want.
-Your end-user wanting to get AWS credentials for the CLI or SDK will then use the ADFS application/IDP initiated SAML url you've created for the for this tool.
+Your end-user wanting to get AWS credentials for the CLI or SDK will then use the ADFS application/IDP initiated SAML url you've created for this tool.
 * Google Workspace does not allow you to dynamically specify ACS urls with an IdP initiated SAML.
 For Google Workspace, you can create an additional application for SAML authentication with http://localhost:8090/saml as the ACS url, add the metadata from this application to your AWS accounts, and configure it with the IAM roles you want.
-Your end-user wanting to get AWS credentials for the CLI or SDK will then use the Google Workspace application you've created for the for this tool.
+Your end-user wanting to get AWS credentials for the CLI or SDK will then use the Google Workspace application you've created for this tool.

 ### Single application approaches for IdPs that do not support dynamic SAML ACS urls